edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 #### Device Services

-All Device services will have the following additional configuration to allow connecting and publishing to the Message Bus.
-As describe above in the  [Message Bus Topics](#message-bus-topics) section, the `PublishTopic` will optionally have placeholders for the `DeviceProfileName` and `DeviceName` which get replaced with the actual `DeviceProfileName` and `DeviceName`.
+All Device services will have the following additional configuration to allow connecting and publishing to the MessageBus.
+As describe above in the  [MessageBus Topics](#messagebus-topics) section, the `PublishTopic` will optionally have placeholders for the `DeviceProfileName` and `DeviceName` which get replaced with the actual `DeviceProfileName` and `DeviceName`.
 If the place holders do not exist in the configured `PublishTopic` value, then the value is used as is.

 ##### [MessageQueue]

 A  MessageQueue section will be added, which is similar to that used in Core Data today.
 To enable secure connections, the `Username` & `Password` have been replaced with `Authmode` & `SecretPath`, See **[Secure Connections](#secure-connections)** section below for details.
-The added `Enabled` property controls whether the Device Service publishes to the Message Bus or POSTs to Core Data.
+The added `Enabled` property controls whether the Device Service publishes to the MessageBus or POSTs to Core Data.

 ```toml
 [MessageQueue]